Curia: Curia Hostilia

 After the original temple was destroyed by fire, it was replaced by a new meeting house by Tullus Hostilius, the third King of Rome (traditionally reigned 673–642 BC).
-The Curia Hostilia stood on the north end of the comitium, where the comitia curiata and other Roman assemblies met, and was oriented along the four cardinal points.
+The Curia Hostilia stood on the north end of the Comitium, where the comitia curiata and other Roman assemblies met, and was oriented along the four cardinal points.
 After more than 500 years of service, the building was restored and enlarged by the dictator Lucius Cornelius Sulla in 80 BC.
 Sulla had doubled the senate's membership from 300 to 600, necessitating a larger building, which retained the original orientation of the Curia Hostilia, but extended further south into the comitium.
 In 52 BC, following the murder of Publius Clodius Pulcher, his clientes set fire to the senate house, which was rebuilt by Faustus Cornelius Sulla, son of the dictator.
 Following this reconstruction, the building came to be called the Curia Cornelia.

 Curia Julia

 A generation after Sulla enlarged the senate from 300 members to 600, Julius Caesar increased its membership to 900, necessitating the construction of a larger meeting house.
-The Curia Cornelia was demolished, and shortly before his death in 44 BC, Caesar began the construction of a new building, which became known as the Curia Julia.
+Shortly before his death in 44 BC, Caesar began the construction of a new building, which became known as the Curia Julia.
 This structure covered most of the comitium, and abandoned the original orientation of the previous curiae, pointing slightly northwest.
 The building featured a large central hall with a daïs for magistrates, and marble benches on one side.
 There was also a record office on one side.
 The building was completed by Caesar's grandnephew, Octavian, the future emperor Augustus, in 29 BC, although he reduced the senate itself to its former number of 600.
+The Curia Cornelia was demolished, but the precise date is not known.

 In AD 94, the Curia Julia was rebuilt along Caesar's original plan by the emperor Domitian, who also restored the former orientation of the Curia Hostilia.
 The building was damaged by fire during the reign of Carinus in 283, and again restored under his successor, Diocletian.
 The Roman Senate is last mentioned in AD 600.
 In 630, Pope Honorius I transformed the senate house into the church of Sant'Adriano al Foro, preserving the structure at its full height.
 In 1923, the church and an adjacent convent were bought by the Italian government.
 The building was further restored from 1935 to 1937, removing various medieval additions, to reveal the original Roman architecture.